 909.4.6.
 Duration of operation.
-All portions of active or passive smoke control systems shall be capable of continued operation after detection of the fire event for a period of not less than either 20 minutes or 1.5 times the calculated egress time, whichever is less, except that for smoke control in high-rise buildings, the emergency generator shall have fuel capacity for no less than that the time stipulated in International Building Code
+All portions of active or passive smoke control systems shall be capable of continued operation after detection of the fire event for a period of not less than the time stipulated in International Building Code Section 2702.